robertpeteuil/terraform-aws-certbot-cloudflare-lambda/README.md

 `terraform-aws-certbot-cloudflare-lambda` is a Terraform module to provision a Lambda Function which obtains & renews LetsEncrypt Certificates for domains using Cloudflare DNS.

+- *For Terraform versions > = 0.12, use module `version >= "2.0.0"`*
+- for Terraform versions < 0.12, use module `version = "1.1.4"`

 ## Terraform Module Features

 This Module allows simple and rapid deployment

 - Creates Lambda function, Lambda Layer, IAM Policies, Triggers, and Subscriptions
+  - note: Terraform moduel doees _not_ trigger the function
-- Uses specified S3 Bucket/Key for encrypted storage of Cloudflare API credentials and retrieved SSL Certificates.
+- Uses specified S3 Bucket/Key for encrypted storage of
+  - Cloudflare API credentials
+  - Retrieved SSL Certificates
-- Create CloudWatch Event to trigger function to renew certificates
+- Creates CloudWatch Event to trigger function to renew certificates
 - Python function editable in repository and in Lambda UI
 - Python dependencies packaged in Lambda Layers zip
   - Optionally create custom Lambda Layer zip using [build-lambda-layer-python](https://github.com/robertpeteuil/build-lambda-layer-python)